singnet/das-query-engine/README.md

-# das-query-engine
+# hyperon-das
-Query engine and pattern matcher
+Query Engine API for Distributed AtomSpace and Pattern Matcher